Share on your favorite

 Sentences - Combinations of words that express a complete thought.

-致 means "to cause, to bring about, to lead to."
+致 means "to bring about, elegance, humble form."

 Mood, Atmosphere - The feeling or atmosphere of a place or situation.